Arjuna: Exile of the Pandavas

 While in this exile, Arjuna visited the Himalayas to get celestial weapons that he would be able to use against the Kauravas.
 Thereafter, he honed his battle skills with a visit to Swarga, the heaven of Indra, where he emerged victorious in a battle with the Daityas and also fought for Indra, his spiritual father, with the Gandiva.

 After the battle at Khandava, Indra had promised Arjuna to give him all his weapons as a boon for matching him in battle with the requirement that Shiva is pleased with him.
 During the exile, following the advice of Krishna to go on meditation or tapasya to attain this divine weapon, Arjuna left his brothers for a penance on Indrakeeladri Hill (Vijayawada, Andhra Pradesh).

 When Arjuna was in deep meditation, a wild boar ran towards him.
 He realized it and took out an arrow and shot it at the boar.
 But, another arrow had already pierced the boar.
 Arjuna was furious and he saw a hunter there.
 He confronted the hunter and they engaged in a fight.
 After hours of fighting, Arjuna was not able to defeat him and realized that the hunter was Shiva.
 Shiva was pleased and took his real form.
 He gave him Pashupatastra and told that the boar was Indra as he wanted to test Arjuna.
 After gaining the weapon, Indra took him to heaven and gave him many weapons.

 During his exile, Arjuna was invited to the palace of Indra, his father.
 An apsara named Urvashi was impressed and attracted to Arjuna's look and talent so she expresses her love in front of him.
-But Arjuna did not have any intentions of making love to Urvashi.
+But Arjuna did not have any intentions of having sex with Urvashi.
 Instead, he called her "mother".
 Because once Urvashi was the wife of King Pururavas the ancestor of Kuru dynasty.
 Urvashi felt insulted and cursed Arjuna that he will be a eunuch for the rest of his life.
 Later on Indra's request, Urvashi curtailed the curse to a period of one year.